What are Accounting Ratios?

 This type of accounting ratio formulas indicates the company’s efficiency in generating profits.
 It indicates the earning capacity of the business in correspondence to capital employed.

 Gross profit Ratio

 Gross Profit Ratio compares the gross profit to the net sales of the company.
 It indicates the margin earned by the business before its operational expenses.
 It is represented as % of sales.
-The higher the gross profit ratio more profitable is the business.
+The higher the gross profit ratio more profitable the business is.